danielmendoza4213/motor_graders/README.md

 This folder has all the trials and error we have encountered during the development part of our project.
 We like to keep it for further inspiration.
 Cause a project is never finished :)

+`images`

+In this folder you can find the visuals.

 `.gitignore`

 This file is to ignore the notebook checkpoints.